arangodb/python-arango/docs/aql.rst

 **AQL query cache** minimizes redundant calculation of the same query results.
 If it useful when read queries are called frequently and write queries are not.

-For more information on the HTTP REST API for AQL query caches visit this `page <https://docs.arangodb.com/HTTP/AqlQueryCache>`__ and for more general information visit this
+For more general information on AQL query caches visit this `page <https://docs.arangodb.com/AQL/ExecutionAndPerformance/QueryCache.html>`__.
-`page <https://docs.arangodb.com/AQL/ExecutionAndPerformance/QueryCache.html>`__.

-**Example:**
+Here is an example showing how the AQL query cache can be used:

 .. code-block:: python